umutkonmus/PHP_FileUpload/README.md

 # PHP_FileUpload
-This is script for php file upload
+#This is script for php file upload
+#You must use a form similar to the one in the comments